* Please note tuition fees have been rounded off.Tuition fees may differ.

 All applicants must:

-Academic IELTS score of 6.0 with no band score lower than 5.5, TOEFL Paper-based test (pBT) score of 550 (with an essay score of 5 TWE), TOEFL Internet-based test (iBT) score of 60 (with a writing score of 20), FCE, or FCE for schools, or CAE, or CPE with a score of 169.
-No less than 162 in each skill, NZCEL Level 4 with the Academic endorsement, PToE (Academic) score of 50, City & Guilds IESOL - B2 Communicator with a score of 66.
+Academic IELTS score of 6.0 with no band score lower than 5.5, TOEFL Paper-based test (pBT) score of 550 (with an essay score of 5 TWE), TOEFL Internet-based test (iBT) score of 60 (with a writing score of 18), NZCEL Level 4 with the Academic endorsement, PToE (Academic) score of 50 with no band score lower than 42.

 The listings provided on the StudyinNewZealand.govt.nz ("SINZ") website are for information and promotional purposes only.
 ENZ does not endorse any of the education providers listed, and the information, content and material provided in the listings is the sole responsibility of each education provider.
 This search is powered by Hotcourses.